pranavpraikundalia/Youtube-Data-Analysis-Pyspark-/README.md

 # Youtube-Data-Analysis-Pyspark-
-Analysing youtube trends from the youtube US videos dataset on Kaggle.
+Analyzing youtube trends from the youtube US videos dataset on Kaggle.